carrot-u/carrot-u-docs/docs/install-fest/rbenv.md

     > rbenv help

-Lets check currently used ruby version
+Let's check what version of ruby we are currently using

     > rbenv version                                                                                                                             ✔  7684  15:49:47
     system

-What are all the versions installed on my system? ( your output will vary)
+What are all the versions installed on my system? (your output will vary)

     > rbenv versions
       system

-Let's install ruby 2.3.7 which we currently use at Instacart
+Let's install ruby 2.3.7, which is the version we currently use at Instacart

     > rbenv install 2.3.7

 Now let's use this version globally

     > rbenv global 2.3.7

-Lets go to your project directory and set local version to 2.3.7
+Let's go to your project directory and set the local version to 2.3.7

-    > cd ~/carrot-u
+    > cd ~/git/carrot-u
     > mkdir try-rbenv
     > cd try-rbenv
     > rbenv local 2.3.7

-Now check that everything is expected
+Now check that everything is what we expect

     > pwd
-    /Users/viktor/carrot-u/try-rbenv
+    /Users/viktor/git/carrot-u/try-rbenv
     > rbenv local
     2.3.7